mowolf/AID_hackatum_hailing_detection/README.md

 ## HackaTUM 2018: Autonomous Intelligent Driving Challenge
-# AID-cab Project
+# Swarm intelligence based taxi service with gesture recognition UI
-#### Swarm intelligence based taxi service with gesture recognition UI
+## AID-cab

 This repository consists of the project that was developed during HackaTUM 2018.